Thomas-uestc/API/README.md

 # Function_usage

+## Download

+Template
+├── datasets      # store datasets
+├── export        # store the model
+├── mats          # store intermediate results or statistics ├── result        # store the pretrained parameters of the model └── your script   # should be placed at the same level as 'export'

 ## Usage Guide for `heatmap_generator` Package

 The `heatmap_generator` package provides tools to visualize the different stages results of our RPCANet++ on various scenarios from different datasets.